 Q: WHAT IS KOMBUCHA?

 Kombucha is a fermented tea that is full of probiotics, digestive enzymes and B Vitamins.
-MotherLove’s kombucha is raw, organic and made from ethically sourced and many local ingredients.
+MotherLove brews kombucha that is raw, organic and made from ethically sourced and many local ingredients.
 We use a mix organic black and green tea.
-People drink it for gut health and because it’s organic.
+Each flavour is created to offer different nutritional benefits and is brewed for high probiotic content.
+People drink kombucha for its digestive benefits and gut health.

 Q: WHAT IS THE SUGAR CONTENT IN KOMBUCHA?